|2||University of Illinois at Urbana-Champaign||Illinois|

 Offered entirely online, the COBE MBA uses 100% digital content, “replacing traditional textbook cost and hassle,” says the school.
 Program tuition includes all course materials, which are accessible through any web-enabled device that supports HTML5.
 Students can complete the program in as few as 12 months, full-time.

-12. University of Kansas, Hays, Kansas
+12. University of Kansas, Lawrence, Kansas

 The School of Business at University of Kansas (KU School of Business) offers an AACSB-accredited MBA program that may be completed entirely online.
 There are no residency requirements.
 The program consists of 30 credits of core business classes and 12 credits of focus area courses for a total of 42 credit hours.
 Courses are eight weeks each, and three focus areas are available including Finance, Management & Leadership, and Marketing.